harness/harness/.github/readme.md

 * Getting Help [discourse.drone.io](https://discourse.drone.io)
 * Build the Enterprise Edition [BUILDING](https://github.com/drone/drone/blob/master/BUILDING)
 * Build the Community Edition [BUILDING_OSS](https://github.com/drone/drone/blob/master/BUILDING_OSS)

-_Please note the official Docker images run the Drone Enterprise distribution.
-If you would like to run the Community Edition you can build from source by following the instructions in [BUILDING_OSS](https://github.com/drone/drone/blob/master/BUILDING_OSS)._

 ## Building from source